 The College's calendar consists of two 14-week semesters.
 Students will normally elect four full-credit courses each semester to meet the minimum graduation requirement of 32 credits.

 The College relies heavily on a system of academic advising to assist students as they establish their academic goals and select courses.
 Each advisor is a member of the faculty with a term of service beyond one year.
 Although students ultimately decide which courses to take, their advisors help them determine the level and sequence of courses appropriate to their needs and guide them in planning a balanced four-year program.
 Each first-year student is assigned a faculty advisor who provides guidance during the first and second years.
 In the second semester of the second year, students elect their concentration, after which time advising becomes the responsibility of a faculty member in the student's field of study.

 Among the requirements for graduation is the successful completion of a concentration (major) offered by several departments and programs of instruction.
+(See areas of study.)

 The number of courses comprising a concentration normally ranges from eight to 10.
 Every student is required to complete a senior program as defined by his or her concentration.